pythsourceproductions/CRM-SDK/README.md

 > I use these projects for free use and transfer
 >
-> SDK Launcher writted on Java based JPHP 7
+> SDK Launcher writted on JPHP 7 based on Java
 >
 > Valve Hammer Editor 5.2 created by **Slartibarty**